1020 Brussels

 ⑱ Congo Greenhouse

 The Congo Greenhouse has a distinctive squarish surface area, four smaller square domes at each roof corner and a protruded octagonal ceiling in the middle.
-The little star that sticks out at the top of the octagonal dome is a symbol of Congo Free State.
-The Congo Greenhouse has subtropical vegetation like the palm trees, rubber trees and fern.
+The little star that sticks out at the top of the octagonal dome is a symbol of the Congo Free State.
+The Congo Greenhouse has subtropical vegetation like palm trees, rubber trees and ferns.

-Visitors can only admire the Congo Greenhouse from outside because it is undergoing renovation since 2014 due to alarming corrosion state.
+Visitors can only admire the Congo Greenhouse from the outside as a result of undergoing renovation since 2014 due to alarming corrosion state.
 Therefore, the route is inaccessible to the public until further notice.
+In 2025, perhaps, you might get luckier than me once the renovation is done as I never get a chance to see what was inside.

 ⑲ Winter Garden